MikeSemicolonD/MikeSemicolonD/README.md

 ### [Mike ;D](https://mikesemicolond.github.io/)
-Full Stack Dev. / Unity Developer
+Software Generalist / Unity Developer / Full Stack Developer

-I like to play with games and software in general.
+I like to play with games and software.

 ---
 [<picture title="Most Used Languages (Displaying only Public Repos)">